Rhubarb Custard Pie

 How to Store Rhubarb Custard Pie

-Like other custard pies, rhubarb custard pie should definitely be stored in the fridge.
+Like other custard pies, rhubarb custard pie must be stored in the fridge.
 It is not suitable for counter storage because of the eggs and dairy in the filling.
-Stash it in an airtight container or cover it with foil or plastic wrap before storing.
+Place it in an airtight container or cover it with foil or plastic wrap before storing.

 While you technically can freeze a custard pie, we don't recommend it as the custard can leech out liquid upon thawing (a process known as "weeping").